 A fresh cheese (a mixture of Ricotta and Stracciatella) made with “plenty of herbs and blossoms born of the earth’s free will” for Cybele.
 Wild mustards, Dame Rocket and field garlic greens.
 Thanks to earth who freely provides.

-And finally, a typical sacrificial Libum Cake.
-It’s Cato the Elder’s recipe for ‘Libum‘ from “De Agri Cultura and was served for many Roman Feasts.
-Made with flour, ricotta cheese, eggs and honey, these are traditionally infused with bay leaf and slathered in honey.
-I used honey infused with a variety of fragrant blossoms, violet, wallflower, magnolia, red flowering currant.
+This sacrificial Libum Cake uses Cato the Elder’s recipe for ‘Libum‘ from “De Agri Cultura”.
+Served at many Roman religious feasts, it is made from flour, ricotta cheese, eggs and honey, traditionally infused with bay leaf and slathered in honey.
+I used honey infused with a variety of fragrant blossoms, violet, wallflower, magnolia, and red-flowering currant in honour of the blossoms of spring.
 (These cakes were delicious but I only got to eat one – I left them on the coffee table and when I returned the dog had eaten the rest!
 A sacrifice indeed.)

-And while they are far from perfect or historically accurate, they are my way of remembering a time when the goddess was at the centre of an ancient religion in which cooking, baking and feasting were magical rituals honouring the divine feminine and her life-giving power.
+While my recipes are not intended to be historically accurate, they are my way of remembering a time when the goddess was at the centre of an ancient religion in which cooking, baking and feasting were magical rituals honouring the divine feminine and her life-giving power.